-Water pumps are used in commercial buildings for the flow of drinking water and water for general use, water used for agriculture, and water used in the preparation of food.
+Water pumps are used in commercial buildings for the flow of drinking and general use water, water used for agriculture and water used in the preparation of food.
 Pumps are essential for the availability of water and whilst being a very complex system, hold significant potential for improvement.

-It is estimated that there are a total of 17 million installed pumps in the EU, with the total energy used by these pumps is estimated at 137 TWh per year, equivalent to almost 5 Fukushima-type nuclear power plants needed to produce this electricity.
+It is estimated that there are a total of 17 million installed pumps in the EU, and the energy used by these pumps is estimated at 137 TWh per year – nearly 5 Fukushima-type nuclear power plants would be needed to produce this amount of electricity.

 What’s the European Union doing?

 An ecodesign regulation on water pumps was adopted in June 2012.
 It is estimated that the ecodesign requirements could save around 3.3 TWh per year by 2020, equivalent to the residential electricity consumption of over 2 million EU citizens.